revel/revel/manual/testing.md

 	module.testrunner = github.com/robfig/revel/modules/testrunner

-You must also have the following line at the beginning of your `routes` file:
+You must also import the test module routes, by adding this line to your `routes` file:

 	module:testrunner